Evidence on: Premature Rupture of Membranes

 - 4.6% in the expectant management with prostaglandin group

-About 1 in 4 of women giving birth for the first time had forceps or vacuums used during their births.
-Among women who had given birth before, only 3.4–4.6% had forceps or vacuums used.
+About 25% of people giving birth for the first time had forceps or vacuums used during their births.
+Among people who had given birth before, only 3.4–4.6% had forceps or vacuums used.
 There were no differences between induction and expectant management groups in rates of forceps or vacuum deliveries.

-The chorioamnion (or membrane) is a physical barrier to bacterial invasion during pregnancy, so when the water or membranes break, this means the mother is at higher risk for infection.
+The chorioamnion (or membrane) is a physical barrier to bacterial invasion during pregnancy, so when the water or membranes break, this means the birthing person is at higher risk for infection.

 Chorioamnionitis means inflammation of the membranes due to infection.